mrdaniellewis/node-console-prompt/README.md

-# Prompt
+# Console prompt

-Prompts the user for information at the console.
+Prompts the user for information at the console in a nodejs programme.

 Returns a [Promise](http://www.html5rocks.com/en/tutorials/es6/promises/).